espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

   - ESP32S2/S3 can be used as MSC Host to support reading from or writing to storage devices such as USB flash disks.
 For details, please refer to `esp-idf <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/msc>`__.
   - ESP32S2/S3 can be used as MSC Device to simulate storage of USB flash disks.
 For details, please refer to `esp-iot-solution <https://github.com/espressif/esp-iot-solution/tree/usb/add_usb_solutions/examples/usb>`__.
-  - ESP32S2/S3 does not support HID Host currently.
+  - ESP32S2/S3 can be used as HID Host.
+For details, please refer to `ESP-IDF Host HID <https://github.com/espressif/esp-idf/tree/master/examples/peripherals/usb/host/hid>`__.
   - ESP32S2/S3 can be used as HID Device.
 For details, please refer to `esp-iot-solution <https://github.com/espressif/esp-iot-solution/tree/usb/add_usb_solutions/examples/usb>`__.

 -------------------------